dijkstracula/solvent/paper/report.md

 wrong method on an object, or iterating off the end of an array -- will have to fail at runtime by throwing an exception or perhaps being killed by the operating system.
-If a well-typed program truly can't go wrong, then the absence of such failure modes ought to have been statically verified by the type system.
+If a well-typed program truly can't go wrong, then the absence of such failure modes ought to have been proven by the type system.

-However, as a form of abstract interpretation[@CousotCousot], Milner's _bon mot_ is in reality circumscribed by how much information is lost by the abstract transformation: in particular, both the typed and untyped program in Figure 1 can, indeed, go wrong - the type system proves the _shape_ of the input datatype (morally, an iterable, indexable structure) but lost facts about _particular_ well-typed terms.
+However, as a form of abstract interpretation[@CousotCousot], Milner's _bon mot_ is in reality circumscribed by how much information is lost by the abstract transformation: in particular, both the typed and untyped program in Figure 1 can, indeed, go wrong - the type system proves the _shape_ of the input datatype (morally, an iterable, indexable collection of `int`s) but lost facts about _particular_ well-typed terms.
 Concretely: Since at the type level an empty list is indistinguishable from a non-empty one, it's impossible to reject a program that requires a _non-empty_ list as input.

 ```{.python .numberLines}
 def avg(xs):